 “Living for Yesterday has been optioned by Judith Singer and she is teaming up with David Greathouse to produce the film.
 I’ve now signed with the Blake Friedman Agency in London, and I was recently commissioned to write an episode of Seacht II for Sterling TV.
 The show will air on BBC-TV and TG4.
 Your competition played a great part in this happening for me.
 I’ll always be grateful for that.”

 Find out more about these writers and many of our other winners on our IMDb page:

 In addition, as a result of their placement in the PAGE Awards competition, dozens of our Finalists and Semi-Finalists have also optioned their scripts, secured representation, and landed paid screenwriting assignments as well.

 So, even if you don’t win a prize, just by entering the contest you may well win a career!

-Would you like to participate in our 2019 screenwriting competition?
+Would you like to participate in this year’s screenplay competition?